Petroteq Energy Inc: Petroteq Provides a Corporate Update

-SHERMAN OAKS, CA / ACCESSWIRE / September 17, 2021 / Petroteq Energy Inc. ("Petroteq" or the "Company") (TSXV:PQE)(OTC PINK:PQEFF)(FRA:PQCF), an oil company focused on the development and implementation of its proprietary oil extraction and remediation technologies, provides the following corporate update.
+SHERMAN OAKS, CA / ACCESSWIRE / September 23, 2021 / Petroteq Energy Inc. ("Petroteq" or the "Company") (TSXV:PQE)(OTC PINK:PQEFF)(FSE:PQCF), an oil company focused on the development and implementation of its proprietary oil extraction and remediation technologies, announced today that it has entered into a confidentiality agreement with the third party who was previously disclosed as being a client of Uppgard Konsult AB.

-As previously announced, the Canadian cease trade order has been revoked by the Ontario Securities Commission, but Petroteq remains subject to a TSX Venture Exchange (the "Exchange") trading suspension.
-The Company and its management are working on the Exchange reinstatement application and will update the market as soon as possible.
-Unfortunately, the exact timing of this process is not known but the Company is working as expeditiously as possible to conclude the process.
-Petroteq is current in its filings under section 13(a) of the U.S. Securities Exchange Act of 1934; its annual report for the fiscal year ended August 31, 2021 is not due until November 29, 2021.

-Dr. R.G.
-Bailey, Chief Executive Officer, commented, "We are diligently working on the reinstatement application process and I will do my utmost to ensure that all procedures are followed properly and in a timely manner".
+The purpose of the confidentiality agreement is to permit Petroteq to find out the identity and intentions of the third party and to allow the parties to discuss a potential transaction.
+There can be no assurance that any transaction with the third party will be entered into or completed at all.
+Any potential transaction would be subject to applicable director, shareholder and regulatory approvals.

 About Petroteq Energy Inc.